MuhammadRidha7/Shia/README.md

 `Kibrit ul Ahmar, page 143`

 **Ibn Mas'ud:** \
-During the life of The Prophet we would recite (Surah al-Ma'idah, ayah 67) as such: O Messenger!
+During the life of The Prophet (pbuh) we would recite (Surah al-Ma'idah, ayah 67) as such: O Messenger!
 Deliver that which has been sent down to you from your Lord, that Ali is the Maula of Mu'minin, and if you do not, you will not have communicated His message, and Allah shall protect you from the people.
 Indeed Allah does not guide the faithless lot. \
 `Durr ul Manthur, vol 3, page 117`

 Our narrations regarding the corruption of The Quran are uncountable. \